norcams/docs-enduser/docs/create-windows-machine.rst

 This is where you select the flavor for the virtual machine, i.e. a pre-defined set of compute resources.
-In our example, we've selected the "d1.medium" flavor, which is just enough to run our Windows instance.
-By default, demo projects don't have access to this flavor.
-The other flavors lack sufficient resources to run Windows.
+In our example, we've selected the "win.small" flavor, which is just enough to run our Windows instance.
+By default, you don't have access to this flavor.
+Ask in your project request, or post a support case.

 When finished with this tab, select the next, "Networks":